OSC/ondemand/README.md

 Learn more about Open OnDemand's system architecture and request lifecycle by visiting our <a href="https://osc.github.io/ood-documentation/master/architecture.html">documentation</a>.

 ## Community
 Open OnDemand has an active and growing community!
-Don't hesistate to reach out to the developers via our [Discourse] instance if you would like more information or need help installing or configuring Open OnDemand.
+Don't hesitate to reach out to the developers via our [Discourse] instance if you would like more information or need help installing or configuring Open OnDemand.
 <br/>
 <br/>
 <a href="https://discourse.osc.edu"><img src="https://upload.wikimedia.org/wikipedia/commons/c/c2/Discourse.svg" width=150></a>